Château Viale

 Château Viale is a chateau in the hills to the north of Kpalimé, in the Kloto Prefecture of Togo.

-It was built by the French in the early 1940s and consists of a main building and a tower.
+It was built by a German in the early 1940s and consists of a main building and a tower.
 The building is owned by the Togolese government and is used for cabinet meetings.
-In the past presidents such as Félix Houphouët-Boigny and Abdou Diouf have stayed at the chateau.
+It had already been used for meetings during the reign of Gnassingbé Eyadéma.
+Much to the displeasure of the surrounding population of Kouma-Konda, over whom a curfew was imposed when Eyédama received state guests.
+In the past presidents such as François Mitterrand, Félix Houphouët-Boigny and Abdou Diouf have stayed at the chateau, as well as the German CDU Chairman Franz Josef Strauss.
 It underwent renovation in 1979.